Scalar-induced gravitational wave from domain wall perturbation: GW from perturbation of DW

-For the large $v$ contribution, we can set $u\simeq v\gg 1$.
-Therefore, we can insert $\delta(u-v)$ into Eq.~\eqref{eq:mcpLV1} and the GW spectrum is found to be
+For the significant contribution at large \( v \), we can approximate \( u \simeq v \gg 1 \).
+Thus, we can incorporate \( \delta(u-v) \) into Eq.~\eqref{eq:mcpLV1}, leading to the GW spectrum

 where $s_a={\rm max}(1/2,k_a/k)$ and $s_b=k_i/k$.
-We observe that the $k$-dependence in Eq.~\eqref{eq:GWLV} is the same as that in Eq.~\eqref{eq:ogf}, thus, the GW spectra of both are the same except for the amplitudes.
-This is because both spectra are derived under the condition $u=v$.
+We observe that the $k$-dependence in Eq.~\eqref{eq:GWLV} is consistent with that in Eq.~\eqref{eq:ogf}; therefore, the GW spectra of both are identical apart from their amplitudes.
+This similarity arises because both spectra are derived under the condition $u=v$.